-Not all aspects of the chimney flue, flashings and roof coverings could be seen from ground floor level and as such, we cannot fully comment upon their condition.
+Not all aspects of the roof covering could be seen from ground floor level and as such we cannot fully comment upon their condition.

-As previously mentioned, due to the attic accommodation we could not fully inspect the roof timbers and cannot fully comment upon their condition.
-Only a very limited inspection of the roof timbers was possible.
-Our inspection of these areas was further restricted due to insulation and contents found within.
+As previously mentioned, due to the attic accommodation, we could not fully inspect the roof timbers and cannot fully comment upon their condition.

+Only a limited "head and shoulders" inspection of the rear eaves was possible and as such, we cannot fully comment upon the condition of any other areas.
+Our inspection of this area, was restricted due to the insulation and stored goods found within.